 Groundwater elevations in the Calimesa Management Area have generally followed an increasing trend since October 2020 (Appendix A-31 to A-54).
-However, Groundwater elevations in the management area have declined approximately 5 to 10 feet in the latter half of the 2022 WY (Appendix A-31 to A-45).
-Groundwater elevations in the eastern half of the management area at USGS Equestrian Park wells increased approximately 1 to 2 feet since spring of 2022 (Appendix A-46 to A-49).
+Groundwater elevations in the eastern half of the management area at USGS Equestrian Park wells increased approximately 7 feet since fall of 2023 (Appendix A-46 to A-49).